 The crab apples are mostly small, round-shaped densely branched trees with green leaves fully out about a month before the buds are clearly visible.

+The dense clusters of bright red buds that stand out against the green leaves make the tree look like some sort of Christmas ornament.
 Crab apples have round red buds.
 The sepals don’t curl back and there are five round holes in the centre of the blossom where the petals narrow to a claw.

 Crab apples.